qux-bbb/text-utils/README.md

 ## How to install
-1. Search for 'text utils' from vscode extension window and installation directly
+1. Search for 'text utils' from vscode extension window and install directly
 2. Build by yourself
    After installing node.js, execute the following commands：
    ```sh